atifmehmood10/QADemoCG/README.md

 2. Open a terminal and navigate to the project directory.

-3. **Run Tests**: Execute the following command to clean and run the tests using Maven:
+3. **Run Tests**: Execute the following command to clean and run the tests using Maven: mvn clean test
 This command will trigger the execution of the TestNG tests.

-4. **Generate and View Report**: After the tests have completed, generate an Allure report using the following command:
+5. **Generate and View Report**: After the tests have completed, generate an Allure report using the following command: allure serve allure-results
 This will generate an HTML report with detailed information about the test results, including screenshots, logs, and more.
 The report will be automatically opened in your default web browser.

 ## Project Structure